brillout/wildcard-api/docs/rpc.draft.md

 ### Schema vs Schemaless

 > **TL;DR**
+> <br/>
 > - The schema abstracts SQL/ORM queries away from the frontend.
 > - The schema decouples frontend development from backend development.
 > - RPC is schemaless and the frontend uses SQL/ORM queries directly instead.
 > - RPC is simpler and more powerful when frontend and backend are developed hand-in-hand

-The fundamental difference between RPC and REST/GraphQL is that RPC is schemaless (SQL/ORM queries are used directly) whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.
+The fundamental difference between RPC and REST/GraphQL is that RPC is schemaless and SQL/ORM queries are used directly whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.

-Let's look at how that imp

-For example, a RESTful API of a simple todo list app would have a schema model `todo` with following operations:
+For example, a RESTful API of a simple todo list app would have a schema with operations like the following:
 - `HTTP GET /todos` to list all todo items.
-- `HTTP POST /todos` to create new todo item.
+- `HTTP POST /todos` to create a new todo item.
 - `HTTP GET /todos/{id}` to read a todo item with the id `{id}`.
 - `HTTP PUT /todos/{id}` to update a todo item with the id `{id}`.
 - `HTTP DELETE /todos/{id}` to delete to delete a todo item with the id `{id}`.

-The frontend can use one of these operations to retrieve/mutate a todo item.
+The frontend uses these schema operations to retrieve/mutate todo items.
-For example to list all todo items:
+For example:

 ~~~js
 // Browser